 1876: Fall River, the “Spindle City,” was second in the world to only Manchester, England in terms of cotton cloth production.

 1895: The game “mintonette,” now known as volleyball, was created by William G. Morgan in Holyoke.

 1897: The first subway system in the United States was built in Boston.

 1917-1963: Born in Brookline, John F. Kennedy would serve the Commonwealth in the U.S. House and the U.S Senate, and serve the nation as its 35th president.

 2002: After 20 years of planning and construction the Big Dig opened, with the dubious distinction of being the most expensive highway project in the U.S.

-Early industries in the Massachusetts included agriculture, textiles and manufacturing of tools and paper.
+Early industries in Massachusetts included agriculture, textiles, and manufacturing of tools and paper.

 The state has 93 colleges and universities.
 A few are listed below.

 Because of the array of landscape throughout the state, people enjoy several outdoor recreational activities including water sports, biking, horseback riding, whale watching, rock climbing, and skiing.

 Professional sports are also well-liked in the state.
 The state boasts championship teams including the Boston Bruins (NHL), Boston Celtics (NBA), Boston Red Sox (MLB) and New England Patriots (NFL), as well as New England Revolution (MLS).